TrevorStubbs/DesignPatterns/Structural/Adapter/Readme.md

     - usually initialized in the adapter constructor
 1. Implement the clients interface methods inside the adapter.
     - Where possible make the adpatee do all the work and the adapter only has to handle the conversion.
-1. Client is only allowed to use the adpater.
+1. Client is only allowed to use the adapter.
     - The client should not have any knowledge of the adaptee.

 ## Pros and Cons